Di-rect: 2020–present: Chart comeback

-Music
+Music and image

 With the band's original singer Tim Akkerman, Di-rect's music was described as pop rock and pop-punk.
 Since Marcel Veenendaal became the band's vocalist in 2009, their music has taken a turn towards stadium rock and classic rock influences.
 3voor12 wrote that Veenendaal is "a much better singer" who "also made the band a lot more mature."
 Het Parool said in 2017 that "They used to be a kind of boy band with guitars.
 Nowadays they are a serious rock group."

+Bassist Bas van Wageningen recalled in 2022 that, "At one point, we were on average ten years older than our audience.
+We had a boy band label.
+It wasn't exactly cool for a guy to have a Di-rect CD in his collection, so to speak.
+When Mars [Veenendaal] joined, we decided not to be too uptight about our image as a band.
+After that, we suddenly managed to reach the 'festival-goer'."